Equationzhao/GodDns/README.md

 * [ ] new feature support multi-device for each service(like Device does)
 * [ ] ? refactor Dnspod.Config.ReadConfig:62

-## ISSUES

-1. may be bug when deleting element in loop, see main.go:408

 ## [![Repography logo](https://images.repography.com/logo.svg)](https://repography.com) Structure